wk-j/annotation-net/Examples/README.md

 ## How to Run the Examples?

+##How to Run the Examples?

 The package contains two projects, one for C# examples and other for Visual Basic examples.
+Follow the given steps to proceed with project build:

-You can download the ZIP, extract the files and open the solution file in Visual Studio.
+* Extract the downloaded project and open the solution file in Visual Studio
+* Right click on solution and press "Enable NuGet package Restore"
+* Build the project.

 For more details, visit  [How to Run Examples](http://www.groupdocs.com/docs/display/annotationnet/How+to+Run+Examples).